-Styled in a manner that inspires adventure seekers but also suits commuters, the NC750X is now even sharper.
-Smaller upper and lower fairings are accentuated by the muscular fuel tank, while a new LED headlight and running lights strengthen the bike’s image from the front.
+Styled in a manner that inspires adventure seekers but also suits commuters, small upper and lower fairings are accentuated by the muscular fuel tank, while the LED headlight and running lights bolster the bike’s image from the front.
 An LED taillight and LED turn indicators compliment the headlight.

-The windscreen is new, further improving wind and weather protection for everything from longer rides to around-town commutes in less-than-ideal conditions.
-Meanwhile, the side panels and side covers are slimmer and, along with the svelte seat, contribute to the NC750X’s lightweight styling without taking away from overall comfort.
-A redesigned LED taillight matches the headlight and is paired with LED turn indicators.
+The windscreen offers protection for long rides or short commutes in less-than-ideal conditions.
+Meanwhile, the slim side panels and side covers, along with the slender seat, contribute to the NC750X’s lightweight styling without sacrificing comfort.

-Proving that practical features are equally important as a slim, sporty design, the NC750X’s front storage compartment has been enlarged.
-Positioned where the fuel tank would traditionally sit, the storage area’s volume has been increased by 1 liter, to 23 liters, and has been shaped to fit an adventure helmet.
+Since practical features are equally important as a slim, sporty design, the NC750X’s front storage compartment is positioned where the fuel tank would traditionally sit.
+It holds 23 liters and is shaped to fit an adventure helmet.
 The exterior portion of the lid features rails for mounting a tank bag, while the interior portion has four hooks, for using rubber straps that can help in organizing luggage.
-Also new for 2021 is a location designed to accept an accessory USB-C socket.
+Additionally, a location designed to accept an accessory USB-C socket is available.

-The LCD dash has been redesigned to easily reference pertinent information and manage the riding modes.
-The turn signals also auto-cancel; rather than using a simple timer, the system compares front and rear wheel-speed difference and calculates when to cancel relative to the situation.
+The LCD dash allows for easy reference of pertinent information and management of riding modes.
+The turn signals use front and rear wheel-speed difference to calculate when to auto-cancel.

 ENGINE / DRIVETRAIN

-The addition of a slipper clutch for 2021 reduces lever load by 20 percent and manages rear-wheel lock-up under fast down-changes of the manual 6-speed gearbox while decelerating.
+A slipper clutch minimizes lever load and manages rear-wheel lock-up under fast down-changes of the manual 6-speed gearbox while decelerating.

-Honda’s unique-in-motorcycling DCT technology is now in its 11th year of production and offers easy, direct gear changes through constant refinement.
-As is the case in other Honda products, the system uses two clutches: one for start-up and 1st, 3rd and 5th gears: the other for 2nd, 4th and 6th, with the main shaft for each clutch located inside the other for compact packaging.
+Honda’s unique-in-motorcycling DCT technology is now in its 12th year of production and offers easy, direct gear changes through constant refinement.
+As is the case in other Honda DCT models, the system uses two clutches: one for start-up and 1st, 3rd and 5th gears; the other for 2nd, 4th and 6th, with the main shaft for one clutch located inside the other for compact packaging.

-The result is a consistent, fast and seamless gear change.
-Furthermore, as the twin clutches transfer drive from one gear to the next with minimal interruption of the drive to the rear wheel, any gear-change shock and pitching of the machine is negligible, making the change feel direct as well as smooth.
-Extra benefits include durability (as the parts are less likely to be damaged via flawed shift-lever operation), reduced possibility of stalling, reduced stress during urban riding, reduced rider fatigue and extra mental bandwidth for better concentration on all other aspects of riding.
+The result is consistent, fast and seamless gear changes.
+Furthermore, as the twin clutches transfer drive from one gear to the next with minimal interruption of the transfer to the rear wheel, any gear-change shock and pitching of the machine is negligible, making the change feel direct as well as smooth.
+Extra benefits include durability (as the parts are less likely to be damaged via flawed shift-lever operation), reduced possibility of stalling, reduced rider stress and fatigue, and extra mental bandwidth for better concentration on all other aspects of riding.